How Identity Resolution Drives

 In addition to deterministic stitching and chaining, it’s vital that you — the marketer — can view that data in a single location and analyze it historically.
 Once you identify a customer today, you have to be able to apply that identity to every action they’ve taken historically and unify it into a single source of truth.
 It’s incredibly powerful to understand how your buyers behave over time, see how their behaviors change and shift, and identify what marketing campaigns they respond to or don’t respond to.
 All of that data in aggregate will help you better know your customers so you can market to them more effectively.

-This is exactly why you need the right technology for true identity resolution: a B2C CRM.
+This is exactly why you need the right technology for true user resolution: a B2C CRM.
 Only then can you say with confidence that you know exactly who your customers are, what they care about, and why.
 You won’t be led astray by an anonymous click in a different browser or a mobile shopping session on a new phone.
 When they clicks on an ad, you know it’s really that individual customer.
 When they add a product to cart, you know exactly who is about to buy.
 If they submit a customer service ticket, you know exactly why.
 There’s no confusion, and so you’re better able to do your job as a B2C marketer.

 Stitching Together Your Marketing